 - Dried fruits such as figs, raisins, apricots and dates are very rich sources of fibre.
 They help maintain good gut health and help prevent constipation in children.

 - Dried fruits such as dates, raisins, figs and prunes are also good sources of iron – a nutrient that is important for the production of blood.
 Therefore, consumption of these dried fruits can prevent anaemia.

-- Nuts such as almonds, walnuts and pistachios contain calcium, magnesium and other minerals that are essential for the formation of strong bones and teeth.
-They also aid muscle growth.
+- Nuts such as almonds, walnuts and pistachios contain calcium, magnesium and other minerals.
+These are essential for the formation of strong bones and teeth.
+They also aid in muscle growth.

 - Nuts such as almonds, walnuts and hazelnuts are good sources of omega-3 and omega-6 fatty acids.
 These fatty acids are essential for ensuring brain development, improving concentration and enhancing memory.

 When should dried fruits and nuts be introduced in children’s diet?